Jay0073/Crowd-Funding-Platform/README.md

      ```bash
      cd server
-     npm run dev
+     node index.js
      ```

    - **Frontend**:

      ```bash
      cd ../client
-     npm start
+     npm run dev
      ```

 7. **Access the application**:

-   Open your browser and navigate to `http://localhost:3000` to view the application.
+   Open your browser and navigate to `http://localhost:5173` to view the application.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.